 In the workplace, it can be the case that members of staff aren’t fully involved with the company’s vision or are struggling to feel more involved.
-Though this is not ideal for any company, there is no need to despair, as there are many employee engagement activities that can turn this around and give you employees who are engaged with your organisation.
+Though this is not ideal for any company culture, there is no need to despair, as there are many team engagement exercises that can turn this around and give you employees who are engaged with your organisation.

-When the members of your team do something amazing, make sure that you’re giving them the recognition they deserve.
+When your team members do something amazing, make sure that you’re giving them the recognition they deserve.
 It doesn’t have to be a fanfare but if you mention it during their reviews, team meetings or through an email to your entire company, ensure that everyone can see how much they are appreciated and how their work contributes to the whole team.

-If your staff knows what the company is trying to do and how their profits are going, they are more likely to feel engaged, as these things will be clear to them.
+If your staff members know what the company is trying to do and how their profits are going, then it will leave employees feeling engaged at work, as these things will be clear to them.
 It makes it obvious that there is nothing hidden and that you trust your employees to know these details about the company.

 Likewise, if you show employees what the company’s goals are, whether that’s to be the biggest in the market, to turn over that extra million by the end of the year or acquire their competitors, it makes it easier to see how each little (or big) part of work each employee does will contribute to the bigger picture.